 Guelph Bikes for Community Connection is a bike mentorship program for newcomers being piloted in Guelph in 2021.
 It is a collaboration between the Guelph-Wellington Local Immigration Partnership (GWLIP), the Guelph Coalition for Active Transport (GCAT), Immigrant Services Guelph-Wellington, Bike Friendly Guelph and The Guelph Lab.

 Research suggests newcomers are more likely to use active transport but their rates of civic engagement are lower so their voices may not be being heard in local cycling policy.
 Bikes for Community Connection aims to increase rates of cycling and build belonging amongst newcomers and is the first local program to engage newcomers in cycling.

-The Lab facilitates design meetings and has provided research on best practices from similar bike programs.
+The Lab facilitates design meetings and provided research on best practices from similar bike programs.
 The GWLIP was able to provide $2K to support this research.

 A pilot of the bike program was planned for late summer 2020 but has been delayed until Spring 2021 because of COVID-19 restrictions.
 In summer 2021, 20 bikes with lights, locks and helmets, were given away to newcomers.
 Read the news article here.